 - Although enzyme supplements are highly beneficial, some dogs may feel undesirable effects like loose stools and vomiting when taking this type of supplement.
 If this occurs, you have to immediately stop using it.

 - Heat or high temperature can also deactivate these enzymes.
-Thus, it is strongly recommended that you should avoid heating your pet's meal once you've added this supplement.
+Thus, it is strongly recommended that you should avoid heating your pet's meal once you've added the supplement.

 - Lastly, enteric coated products that are meant for human consumption is not ideal for your pets.
 This is because there is a high possibility that it will just pass through his gastrointestinal tract unused.